mzazon/awesome-cloud-projects/gcp/secure-api-gateway-architecture-endpoints-armor/secure-api-gateway-architecture-endpoints-armor.md

    echo "✅ Backend service created with Cloud Armor integration"
    ```

    The load balancer backend service is configured with health checks and Cloud Armor security policies.
-This ensures only healthy ESP proxy instances receive traffic while all requests are processed through your comprehensive security rules for threat detection and mitigation.
+This ensures only healthy ESPv2 proxy instances receive traffic while all requests are processed through your comprehensive security rules for threat detection and mitigation.

 7. **Configure URL Maps and Frontend Services**: